-Nuclear Waste Advisory Associates (NWAA) is an independent group of experts providing:
+Nuclear Waste Advisory Associates (NWAA) is an independent group of experts concerned with radioactive waste management.

-- information and advice on the risks posed by radioactive waste;
+- To disseminate information and advice on the risks posed by radioactive waste;

-- support to decision makers, stakeholders and communities involved in its management.
+- To provide advice and support to decision makers, stakeholders and communities involved in its management.

-- Assembling and consolidating existing knowledge and evidence on scientific, social and ethical aspects of radioactive waste;
+- appraising knowledge and evidence on scientific, social and ethical aspects of radioactive waste;

-- Initiating or requesting independent and robust research in those areas where there are gaps or uncertainties in available knowledge.
+- promoting independent and robust research in those areas where there are gaps or uncertainties in available knowledge;

 - identifying key points in the decision making process and ensuring that relevant evidence and arguments are deployed at each stage;